 Here is a quote from one of the pioneers of the jail transformation movement that sums it all up very well:

 "No doubt, the criminal element is a cancer in our society.
 Is it better to treat that cancer at stage 3 or 4 with a 30% chance of success?
 Or does logic dictate that better results can be achieved if we treat it at stage 1 or 2 with a 70% chance of success?
 For better than half of a century we have treated this problem at stage 3 or 4, with little or no attention paid to the early stages of criminal activity, where we can do the most good.

 "[People need] front-end redirection at a small-county level with a low-cost, community-based program structure.
 [A people-oriented approach improves the] jail atmosphere and not only reduces risk to staff but can also reduce operating costs.

 "There are many low-cost programs and free resources that can improve public opinion and return these individuals to become productive citizens while benefiting facilities that house them by controlling costs, improving officer safety, and strengthening inmate behavior control."

---Lt.
-Anthony "Tony" Hardee, Caldwell County Sheriff's Office, Lockhart, Texas, Pioneer of the model program "The Little County That Could"
+--Sgt.
+Anthony "Tony" Hardee, Caldwell County Sheriff's Office, Lockhart, Texas, pioneer of the model program "The Little County That Could"

 The basic premise of C4JT is that when the leadership of a small jail has the epiphany of wanting people to be better when they leave the jail than when they came in, there should be a basic roadmap that any jail could follow to get them started on the path of transformation.
 Our flagship product, the Roadmap to Jail Transformation, provides just that - for FREE!